How to Properly Set Up Google Analytics for WooCommerce

 google analytics for woocommerce

 Not only that, but you can see your top products.
 These are products that generate the most sales in your WooCommerce store.
-And for each product, you can view the quantity sold, its contribution towards sales, and total revenue generated.
+And for each product, you can view the quantity sold, its contribution towards sales, and the total revenue generated.

-But what if you want to see these reports in Google Analytics?
+But, what if you want to see these reports in Google Analytics?

-View WooCommerce Reports in Google Analytics
+How to View WooCommerce Performance in Google Analytics

 And there you have it, folks!